tom832/ChemEagle/README.md

 ]
 }
 ```
 The input can be any chemical graphics, feel free to try more examples!
+(NOTE: If the local CPU is larger than 8 cores, it is recommended to use the local code, which will be faster than the web demo.)
 ![visualization](examples/reaction5.png)
 ![visualization](examples/template1.png)